Nazava Water Filters

 To start, can you briefly introduce yourself?

 My name is Lieselotte Heederik, but most people call me Lisa.
 In 2009, I co-founded Nazava Water Filters in Indonesia with Guido van Hofwegen.
-Today, I am a director of the company.
+Today, I am the director of our companies in Indonesia and Kenya.
+Globally we have a team of 50 people spread over Indonesia, Kenya and Ethiopia, of which 35% are women.

 What is Nazava all about?